Brett Kimmorley

-Brett "Noddy" Kimmorley (born 15 September 1976) is an Australian rugby league coach and former professional rugby league footballer who played in the 1990s, 2000s, & early 2010’s.
+Brett "Noddy" Kimmorley (born 15 September 1976) is an Australian rugby league coach and former professional rugby league footballer who played in the 1990s, 2000s, & early 2010s.
 A New South Wales interstate and Australian international representative halfback, he last played for the Canterbury-Bankstown Bulldogs of the NRL.
 He previously played for five other clubs: Newcastle Knights, Hunter Mariners, Melbourne Storm, Northern Eagles and the Cronulla-Sutherland Sharks.
 Kimmorley also represented Country NSW four times and New South Wales ten times as well as playing 15 times for his country including the 2000 World Cup.
 He also played two Super League Tests.
 He retired at the end of the 2010 NRL season.

 Early life

 Brett played early football in the backyard with his brother, Craig, and then for the Lakes United Seagulls and Valentine-Eleebana Red Devils.
 His father Des Kimmorley played for Lakes United and also played representative football for NSW Country and NSW.
 Kimmorley was educated at Belmont High School, where he also represented 1994 Australian Schoolboys.